Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Revolut

 Revolut is a company from the United Kingdom.
 They are pretty young.
 They started in 2015.
 They offer a prepaid debit card.
-Except in a few cases, there is not much difference between both (unless you want to go into debt).
+Except in a few cases, there is little difference between both (unless you want to go into debt).

 With Revolut, both MasterCard and Visa are available.
 They are almost the same for most usages.
 You can use it online and even withdraw money at an ATM.
 They offer two types of cards: